schreiberx/sweetsite/tutorials/advanced/imex_sdc_swe_sphere.md

 - BE for implicit sweep
 - FE for explicit sweep

-You can however change those parameters by providing a parameter file (SWEETFileDict format) using the `--sdc-file=[...]` program argument.
+You can change those parameters by providing a parameter file (SWEETFileDict format) with the `--sdc-file=[...]` program argument.

-Such parameter file can be generated using the `mule.sdc.generateSetup` utility script.
+Parameter files can be generated using the `mule.sdc.generateSetup` utility script.
 For instance,

 ```bash